 These healthy vegan banana brownies are a tried-and-true reader favorite!
 Made with oat flour, they have a light, cake-like texture, with hints of banana bread and rich chocolate flavor.
-They're a sweet treat you can feel 100% great about!
+Plus, they're a sweet treat you can feel 100% great about!
 Made without oil or refined sugar, these banana brownies are WFPB (whole-food, plant-based), gluten-free, and dare I say it, healthy enough for breakfast!

-The Best Healthy Brownies
+Healthy Brownies

 Not long ago I was working on a different brownie recipe (these fudgy almond flour brownies) and doing some research to get ideas.